vedika37/expense-tracker/README.md

 - As a user, I want to be able to view the total balance in my account
 - As a user, I want to be able to save transactions to file
 - As a user, I want to be able to load my transaction list from file

+## Phase 4: Task 2
+The code has a type hierarchy - where an abstract class Tab has 5 subclasses that extend it - AddTab, HomeTab, SaveTab, ViewBalanceTab and ViewTransactionsTab.
+These subclasses all represent a different kind of tab in the GUI and store information related to that particular tab.
+They all implement their own version of Tab's abstract setup() method, the functionality of which is to set the tab up by displaying the required text and buttons.